-A minimum C grade in Year 10 Health and Physical Education
+A minimum C grade in Year 10 Health and Physical Education.
+Please note Stage 1 Physical Education and Stage 1 Netball cannot be studied in the same semester.

 Through Physical Education, students investigate participation and performance in human physical activity.
 It is an experiential subject in which students explore their physical capacities and investigate the factors that influence and improve participation and performance outcomes, which lead to greater movement confidence and competence.
 Throughout each semester students participate in a variety of physical activities focusing on one or more movement concepts or strategies to consider ways to improve performance.

 The physical activities may include sports, theme-based games, fitness, and/or recreational activities.